TahuTech/lumberjack-pcb/README.md

 this modified lumberjack pcb to hotswap switch (only support cherry switch) Lumberjack is a split 5x12 ortholinear keyboard PCB using through-hole components only.

-Original Repo by the [Lumberjack keyboard](https://github.com/peej/lumberjack-keyboard).
+Original Repo by peej [Lumberjack keyboard](https://github.com/peej/lumberjack-keyboard).

 ![PCB render front](images/pcb-front.png)